Find Affordable College Courses

 50% Women

 Nova Southeastern University is the 8th most popular school in the nation for students seeking a graduate certificate in dispute resolution.
 Each year, around 20,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $33,510 per year, while in-state graduate students, on average, pay $21,153 per year.
-For the 2020-2021 academic year, 4 graduate certificates were handed out to dispute resolution majors at NUS Florida.
+The average in-state tuition for full-time undergraduates is $35,880 per year, while in-state graduate students, on average, pay $22,890 per year.
+During the most recent year for which we have data, 4 people received their graduate certificate in dispute resolution from NUS Florida.
 Around 100% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #8